AzureADQuickStarts/WebApp-OpenIDConnect-NodeJS/README.md

 * Update `<tenant_name>` in `exports.identityMetadata` with the Azure AD tenant name of the format \*.onmicrosoft.com.
 * Update `exports.clientID` with the Application Id noted from app registration.
 * Update `exports.clientSecret` with the Application key noted from app registration.
-* Update `exports.redirectUrl` with the Redirect URI noted from app registration.
+* Update `exports.redirectUrl` with the Reply URL noted from app registration.

 **Optional configuration for production apps:**